ufjschool/ob-s14/drafts/second/HauntedStory.md

 I walked into the Engineering Building on the UF campus at 7:50 p.m., looking for the white polo shirts he said they’d be wearing.
 On their website they claimed to be “everyday people,” passionate and interested in researching and investigating paranormal activity.

-Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a PHD student in Anthropology at UF and member of the non-profit organization, shook my hand kindly.
+Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a PhD student in anthropology at UF and member of the non-profit organization, shook my hand kindly.

 They were more professional and gentler-looking than I had imagined.
 I felt silly for carrying my pepper spray along with me, thinking that I’d have to protect myself from something paranormal that might have tagged along for the interview.

 “ 'I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
 I hear that one line; I’ve heard it dozens of times,” Boothby said.

 Alongside the rest of their team, Boothby and Bolejack investigate all things bizarre: the noises, the sightings, the smells and sensations.
 Together they attempt to explain the unexplainable.
 “It’s about helping people, helping them not to be afraid in their own homes, giving them ways to deal with what’s going on,” Boothby said.

-Humbled.
-That perfectly describes what I felt.
+Humbled perfectly describes what I felt.
 Boothby and Bolejack weren’t typical ghost hunters.
-They weren’t seeking a high or a thrill, but wanted to help people, people experiencing the abnormal, the paranormal, (though I still wasn’t quite sure what that actually meant.)
+They weren’t seeking a high or a thrill but wanted to help people experiencing the abnormal, the paranormal, though I still wasn't quite sure what that actually meant.

-“Paranormal activity is activity created by unknown forces that we do not understand,” Bolejack said.
+“Paranormal activity is activity created by unknown forces that we do not understand,” Bolejack explained.

 According to Boothby, there can be many different interpretations of who or what these “unknown forces” are and what sort of activity is actually occurring.
 For example, unlike parapsychologists who believe that paranormal activity is mostly caused by the energy of living people, as paranormal researchers, Boothby said they believe that the deceased cause paranormal activity.
 This affects how FPI approaches situations with clients and paranormal activity in general.

 “A lot of experiences range from spiritual to more paranormal to something just strange and unnatural,” Boothby said.

 According to FPI, people experience paranormal activity on different levels and in different ways, including audibly, visually and sensationally.
 People claim to hear footsteps, rustling, conversations or voices saying their name when no one else is around.
-They might see apparitions- a ghostlike image of a person, or they might feel static sensations or sense that someone is watching them.
+They might see apparitions (a ghostlike image of a person), or they might feel static sensations or sense that someone is watching them.
 According to Boothby, audible experiences seem to be the most common.

 How frightening, I thought, to be bombarded with noises and suspicions and the question of: “Am I crazy?”
 I couldn’t recall ever experiencing something as I’ve described above, something paranormal I suppose, but I began to feel an inevitable hopelessness for the people who did.